Open Live Mixing System Mixer

 Benefits for Musicians & End Users

-• Professional Accessibility: Provides access to a professional-grade mixing core (LV2 Host orchestrated) with a lower barrier to entry.
+• Professional Accessibility: Provides access to a professional-grade mixing core (Ardour Headless orchestrated) with a lower barrier to entry.

 • Total Wireless Control: Full control via a Web Browser User Interface (HTML5/JS) over OSC, enabling control from any Wi-Fi connected tablet or smartphone.